-These are just a few starter tips / exercise guidelines I most frequently initiate my athletes with these complaints on.
+These are just a few starter tips / exercise guidelines we most frequently initiate with our athletes with these complaints on.
 However, every athlete is unique, thus modifications or starting treatment guidelines may be different for every athlete.

 Seeing a physical therapist for a thorough evaluation is going to be your best option for resolution of all of your complaints!
-Something I have also found to consistently, and tremendously, help is dry needling of the tight hip flexors and lumbar spine muscles.
+Something we have also found to consistently, and tremendously, help is dry needling of the tight lumbar spine muscles.